-The resources listed here are intended as a convenience to teachers, parents and students.
+The resources listed here are intended as a convenience to educators, librarians, parents and students.
 These websites are operated independent of Media Literacy Now.
 If you have a resource to add to this page, please let us know!

 Professionals & Organizations

 Media Aware Parent was designed to empower parents to help their teens to make informed and healthy decisions.
 The program includes medically-accurate information and proven techniques to help parents have effective conversations with their teens about topics like sex, relationships, gender roles, internet safety, and more.
 Go beyond “the talk” and become a Media Aware Parent!

 Media Power Youth provides curricula, professional development, and workshops to build media literacy knowledge and critical-thinking skills to navigate a media-rich world.
 Our mission is to teach youth to consume and create media safely and responsibly, reaping all of its benefits while recognizing the influence it can have on physical and mental health, decision-making, and relationships.

 Dr. Jennifer W. Shewmaker is an academic entrepreneur and creative, databased problem solver dedicated to creating transformative learning experiences and environments.
 Dr. Shewmaker is the author of the book, Sexualized Media Messages and Our Children: Teaching Kids to be Smart Critics and Consumers.

 Technology in Early Childhood Center at Erikson Institute produced the Media Literacy in Early Childhood Report: Framework, Child Development Guidelines, and Tips for Implementation and have published resources and presentations developed for their 2017 symposium Media Literacy in Early Childhood: A Critical Conversation